-This holiday season, what is a gift that will bring your friends and family together while doing some good for our National Forests?
-Giving the gift of trees!
-Whether it is planting trees to honor your outdoor loving best friend or finally that perfect gift for your not-so-easy-to-shop-for brother, leave the gift-giving anxiety behind and give the gift of trees.
-Here are five reasons why tree planting is the perfect gift this holiday season:
+What is a gift that will bring your friends and family together while doing some good for National Forests this holiday season?
+The gift of trees!
+Whether it’s planting trees in honor of your outdoor loving best friend or finally that perfect gift for your not-so-easy-to-shop-for brother, leave the gift-giving anxiety behind and give the gift of trees.
+Here are five reasons why gifting trees on National Forests is the perfect gift:

-In one year, an acre of healthy, mature trees can provide enough oxygen for 18 people.
-Trees also improve air quality by filtering the air of pollutants.
-According to a study coauthored by the USDA Forest Service, forests across the continental US removed 17.4 million tons of air pollution in 2010, yielding a human health value of $6.8 billion.
-This includes the prevention of 670,000 incidences of acute respiratory symptoms and more than 850 deaths.
+Removing all those fossil fuels comes with extra perks, trees improve air quality and pump out oxygen (remember photosynthesis?).
+In one year, an acre of healthy, mature trees can provide enough oxygen for eight people.
+In the process, trees help clean the air of pollutants.
+According to a study coauthored by the US Forest Service, forests across the continental US provided a human health value worth $6.8 billion in 2010.
+This includes the prevention of 670,000 cases of acute respiratory symptoms and more than 850 deaths.
 So yes, a gift of trees may also save lives!

-3. Most Americans have a connection to our National Forests, even if they don’t know it yet
+4. Most of us have a connection to National Forests, even if we don’t know it yet